April Bloomfield: Honors

-Chef Bloomfield is notable for achieving the highest score of any single challenger in Iron Chef America history, accomplishing the feat during her 56–53 victory over Michael Symon in 2008.
+Bloomfield is notable for achieving the highest score of any single challenger in Iron Chef America history, accomplishing the feat during her 56–53 victory over Michael Symon in 2008.

 As of the 2012 Michelin Guide, she is one of ten female chefs in the United States to hold a Michelin star.
 She lost the star a few years later.